pwwang/liquidpy/docs/filters.md

 ## Complex filters

-They are nothing but just filters with a `@` modifier:
+They are nothing but just filters with a `@` modifier, when the filter needs to be computed (ie, an attribute of an object, an element of a list, etc):
 ```python
 from os import path
 Liquid(